 Personally, I never enjoyed the summer times in Italy – July and August are really hot, sticky, and unpleasant – even in Northern Italy.
-I cannot even imagine how Southern Italy will be like at that time (it is not colder there).
+I cannot even imagine how Southern Italy will be like at that time (it is not colder).

 For a beach vacation, June or September can still be fine.

-One of the things you should know when visiting Italy is that public transportation is very good.
+One of the things you should know when visiting Italy is that public transportation is excellent.
 It is reliable and a great way to get around – much better than in Germany.
-So, take advantage of the buses and trains to save money, and also the hassle of driving.
+So, take advantage of the buses and trains to save money and the hassle of driving.

 Tip: Don’t forget to validate your ticket when you get on a train.
 You must do this before riding.

 And just the act of driving in Italy can be frustrating and a little nerve-wracking.
-In the north, for instance, you have to contend with narrow mountain roads where people pass you as high speeds.
+For instance, in the north, you have to contend with narrow mountain roads where people pass you at high speeds.
 Fender benders are not uncommon.

-Before you decide to road trip in Italy, you should know that gas/petrol is extremely expensive.
+Before you decide to road trip Italy, you should know that gas/petrol is costly.
 This is another great reason to use public transportation whenever you can.
-Also, there is a toll for many highways which can get quite expensive.
-You pay for around $8-10 for 100 km (prices vary a bit).
+Also, there is a toll for many highways, which can get quite expensive.
+You pay around $8-10 for 100 km (prices vary a bit).

-Also, driving in Southern Italy can be challenging – I have only driven in Northern Italy and believe me, that was time-wrecking at times.
-However, I will drive in Italy again, because, to me, it is still worth it.
+Also, driving in Southern Italy can be challenging – I have only driven in Northern Italy, and believe me, that was time-wrecking at times.
+However, I will drive in Italy again because it is still worth it to me.

 Walking is big here, despite the cobblestone streets.
 While the Italians will still wear high heels while walking on these roads, I don’t recommend it.

-A lot of your Italy trip will require walking, especially in the city centers, so good shoes are a must.
-My tip for your trip is to bring along stylish, yet comfortable, shoes that you can walk around in all day.
+A lot of your Italy trip will require walking, especially in the city centers, so good shoes are necessary.
+My tip for your trip is to bring along stylish yet comfortable shoes that you can walk around in all day.